 ● Assault with intent to commit criminal sexual penetration charges, or

-● Assault with intent to commit criminal sexual conduct in the second degree charges, which does not involve sexual penetration
+● Assault with intent to commit criminal sexual conduct second degree charges, which does not involve sexual penetration

-Due to the serious ramifications of a sex crime allegation, charge, or conviction, it’s always best to find a criminal defense attorney as soon as you get arrested, accused, or realize you’re being investigated.
+Due to the serious ramifications of a sex crime allegation, charge, or conviction, it’s always best to find a criminal sexual conduct attorney as soon as you get arrested, accused, or realize you’re being investigated.

-The right lawyer should have vast experience in Michigan criminal law and should be focused solely on sex crimes.
+The right sex crimes defense lawyer should have vast experience in Michigan criminal law and should be focused solely on sex crimes (learn what to look for in a criminal defense lawyer here).
 If you have been arrested for or accused of intent to commit CSC, contact Blank Law, PC to book a free initial consultation.

 Michigan’s penal code 750.520g assault with intent to commit criminal sexual conduct involving sexual penetration shall, upon conviction, be a felony punishable by imprisonment.